Venue: IAC, Building EA, Parramatta South Campus, Western Sydney University

 Linda’s interest in China saw to her graduation with honours in 1977 from Brown University with a four-year degree in Asian history.
 She lived and studied first in Taiwan, then worked in Hong Kong as a correspondent for Asiaweek.
 From there, she ventured onwards to mainland China where she came to know artists, musicians, writers, translators, editors, cartoonists, academics and ordinary citizens.
 Her destined encounter with the most influential Chinese film makers Chen Kaige and Zhang Yimou opened up another chapter of her career and led to her unique contribution in bringing major Chinese films to world audiences through her English subtitle translations.
 Linda’s many amazing stories about her experiences and times in China will shed invaluable insights on multifaceted China.

-Chinese Music Appreciation: The art of guzheng with Julia Luo
+Chinese Music Appreciation 1: The art of guzheng with Julia Luo

 Alongside My China Story, we are excited to launch our Chinese Music Appreciation series.
 At the end of each conversation, there will be an introduction of a particular Chinese music instrument or a type of Chinese music, followed by a live performance.

-The Chinese Music Appreciation for this conversation will feature the guzheng, introduced by Julia Luo, Director of the Sydney Guyun Guzheng Arts Academy with a performance accompanied by some of Australia’s youngest guzheng virtuosos.
+The Chinese Music Appreciation for this conversation will feature the guzheng, introduced by Julia Luo (Director of the Sydney Guyun Guzheng Arts Academy) followed by a performance accompanied by some of Australia’s youngest guzheng virtuosos.

 We are pleased to offer an onsite book signing segment with Linda Jaivin at the conclusion of the official proceedings.